Climate Justice, But Make It Fashion

 Published in Moss Magazine Issue 05.

 My thesis makes two arguments.
-One, fast fashion is a form of environmental injustice against the Global South (GS).
+One, fast fashion is a form of climate injustice against the Global South (GS).
 Two, like most other industries, the fashion industry must be politically and economically regulated.

 My dissertation is far too long and densely packed with IR jargon for me to reasonably subject anyone to reading it.
 However, the message is important: the fashion industry inherently operates on global injustices and must be politically regulated.

 What is Fast Fashion?

 Fashion is the third largest industry in the world, employing one in six people on the planet, yet it is completely unregulated.
 In other words, it is utterly devoid of rules and beholden to no political or economic law.

 Amancio Ortega Gaona, founder of Zara, recognized this lack of governance as an opportunity for limitless economic growth and developed ‘fast fashion:’ the imitation of high-end designs, mass produced with cheap fabrics and labor and to be sold at significantly lower prices.